ajgeaga3/bookbot/README.md

-Bookbot is a CLI python project I made.
-It is also my first project!
+Bookbot is a command-line Python application designed for text analysis.
+This project marks my return to Python development, and it demonstrates how to process text files to generate insightful reports—such as word counts and character frequency statistics.